FAQ

 Cascade Record Pressing: Terms and Conditions

-Cascade Record Pressing (CRP) requires all customers to agree to the following terms of sales.
-These terms & conditions are binding for the customer and affiliated Customer ID# of each shipment/order, invoice, and related document provided by CRP.
-Irrespective of customer's signature, electronic acceptance of this form and/or any payment/deposit made by the customer to CRP indicates the customers full agreement and consent to the terms & conditions.
+Cascade Record Pressing requires all customers to agree to the following terms of sales.
+These terms & conditions are binding for the customer and affiliated Customer ID# of each shipment/order, invoice, and related document provided by Cascade.
+Irrespective of the customer's signature, electronic acceptance of this form and/or any payment/deposit made to Cascade confirms full agreement and consent to these terms & conditions.

-You will be furnished with a "CP #" which confirms your order once it's been received.
-You must have this number when contacting us regarding your project.
+You will be furnished with a “CP#” which confirms your order once it’s been received.
+All parts and materials associated with an order will be cataloged and tracked by its CP#.
+You must have this number when contacting Cascade regarding your project.
 We reserve the right to refuse to discuss customer accounts without reference to this number.

 Copyright Compliance

-CRP wants to ensure that all customers involved have secured the right to use and duplicate sound recordings and images for projects.
-The customer hereby represents that it owns, controls, or is duly licensed to provide all intellectual property to CRP to use in fulfillment of the customer’s order.
-The customer hereby grants and authorizes Cascade Record Pressing to the right to use all aforementioned intellectual property in fulfillment of the customer’s order.
-Further, the customer indemnifies and holds Cascade Record Pressing harmless against any and all claims, suits, liabilities and/or costs incurred as a result of infringement of copyright or claim for royalties related to the customer’s order and/or supplied intellectual property.
+Cascade must ensure that all customers involved have secured the right to use and duplicate sound recordings, graphic images, and any other intellectual property related to a project.
+The customer hereby grants and authorizes Cascade to the right to use all aforementioned intellectual property in fulfillment of the customer’s order.
+Further, the customer indemnifies and holds Cascade harmless against any and all claims, suits, liabilities and/or costs incurred as a result of infringement of copyright or claim for royalties related to the customer’s order and/or supplied intellectual property.

-Orders submitted to Cascade Record Pressing are audio tested.
-If we ID your source material contains samples of any kind you may be asked to 1) provide your Master and Mechanical licenses and/or permissions from the artist OR 2) edit out the sample OR 3) your order will be rejected.
+Orders submitted to Cascade are audio tested and reviewed.
+If we ID your source material contains samples of any kind you may be asked to 1) provide your Master and Mechanical licenses and/or permissions authorizing use of the material from the artist OR 2) edit out the sample OR 3) your order will be rejected.
 If the order is rejected, you will be billed for a cancellation fee plus any charges incurred to the point of audio testing.

-Compilation / Split Records: If your record features more than one artist, you may be required to verify permissions for release.
+Compilation / Split Records: If your record features more than one artist, you may be required to verify permission for release.
+Copies of all relevant licenses, agreements and other documentation related to use of intellectual property should be emailed to: [email protected].
+Customers should reference the order’s CP # / Matrix # when forwarding these materials.

 Balance of Payment